pingidentity/pingidentity-devops-getting-started/docs/deployment/deployHelmLocalIngress.md

 ## Prerequisites

-* A kind cluster deployed.
+* A kind cluster deployed with ingress enabled.
 For this guide, the cluster name `ping`  is assumed
 * The hostname aliases have been appended to the `/etc/hosts` file
 * You have created the secret for your DevOps user and key for retrieving licenses